KyleM73/CoCoMAS/README.md

 - Multi Agent, Dynamic Target (adversarial)

 This work will explore the dynamic target setting for heterogenious multi agent teams.
 In the random case, the target performs a random walk over the graph of map-cover centroids.
-In the adversarial case, the target selects the node that has the largest minimum distance to one of the robots.
+In the adversarial case, the target performs a T-step min-max lookahead to select the node with the lowest probability of discovery.

 # Theory:
 ## Static Case: